RuralNative/Qttendance/README.md

 - Database developed with SQL.
 - Server hosted locally with XAMPP.

-## Installation Instructions

-_PENDING_

-## License

-This project is licensed under the MIT License.

 ## Contact

 For any questions or inquiries, please contact John Berlin at my work email, jbleonor@outlook.com.

 ## Acknowledgments

-Special thanks to Sir Charlie Pelingon, our faculty instructor responsible for the original codebase, and my alma matter Central Philippines State University - Moises Padilla for the opportunity given to develop my personal skills with this comprehensive project.
+Special thanks to Sir Charlie Pelingon, our faculty instructor for his expertise and guidance, and my alma matter Central Philippines State University - Moises Padilla for the opportunity given to develop my personal skills with this comprehensive project.